 In 2018, I was the UN Secretary-General’s Humanitarian Envoy and I began meeting and discussing with corporate champions how to use the dynamism of the private sector to help benefit those most in need of humanitarian assistance and the UN.
 Following a first informal meeting between several companies and UN agencies alongside the World Economic Forum in Davos, Switzerland in January 2019, the foundational principles, goals and founding members of the Global Humanitarian Action Executive Alliance materialised.

 Currently no other group within the ecosystem of humanitarian public-private partnership exists that has such a clearly strategic focus and that brings together such a diverse and high-powered group of corporate and UN stakeholders.
-In combination, the deployment of these seven principles through GHAEA has the potential to creatively disrupt current humanitarian processes.
+GHAEA has the potential to creatively disrupt current humanitarian processes.
 The founding corporate GHAEA Members have come together to embark on this journey towards transforming the way corporate-UN humanitarian partnerships are approached.

 I’m pleased to introduce the Global Humanitarian Action Executive Alliance, a group of business leaders committed to changing the way aid is delivered to meet new global humanitarian challenges.